 File System Trigger

-The newest Automate trigger allows you to monitor an Exchange mailbox for emails matching complex criteria.
+The newest Automate valid trigger type allows you to monitor an Exchange mailbox for emails matching complex criteria.
 For example, filter according to the from email address, subject, attachment name, or size.
 When an incoming email matching your criteria is received, your task or workflow will begin executing immediately.

 This was a new trigger with the release of version 10, and it’s becoming increasingly popular.
 The database trigger launches a task when a specific operation is performed on a SQL or Oracle database.
 This is ideal for automated execution of database-related operations.
 For example, a task could start based on the entry of data into a specific table.
-Beyond the database trigger, there’s a lot that Automate can do to take tedious database processes off your hands.
+Beyond the database trigger, there’s a lot that Automate can do anywhere in your workflows to take tedious database processes off your hands.